ToyotaInfoTech/RAMN/docs/scripts/carla.rst

 For example, if a command CAN messages says "Brake 50%" and the physical potentiometer is at 0%, then the control CAN message will say "Brake 50%".
 However, if a command CAN message says "Brake 0%" but the physical potentiometer says "Brake 100%", then the control CAN message will say "Brake 100%".

-ECUs can also be reprogram to implement a control loop, such as a proportional–integral–derivative controller (PID).
+ECUs can also be reprogrammed to implement a control loop, such as a proportional–integral–derivative controller (PID).
-RAMN's GitHub repository features `an example of PID control <https://github.com/ToyotaInfoTech/RAMN/blob/main/examples/PID_example.pdf>`_.
+RAMN's GitHub repository features `an example of PID control <https://github.com/ToyotaInfoTech/RAMN/blob/main/misc/PID_example.pdf>`_.